 Something to also keep in mind is the accessories needed for your specific mattress size.
 It’s easy to find sheets and bedding that will fit both twin and full mattresses, however, they will differ in price.

 Just like mattresses, the price of bedding, pillows, and other accessories will depend on the brand, material, and size.
-Twin size bedding will typically be cheaper than full bedding because it’s smaller in size.
+Twin bed sheets will typically be cheaper than full size sheet sets because they’re smaller in size.
 You’ll also need fewer pillows with a twin bed depending on the type of sleeper you are.
-Twin beds typically only need one pillow, while full bedding can fit two pillows perfectly.
+Twin beds typically only need one pillow, while a full-size bed can fit two pillows perfectly.

 When it comes to room size, it goes without saying that twin mattresses are a better choice for smaller sleeping spaces.
 However, both twin and full mattresses can fit in pretty much any room and are great space savers.